highcharts/connectors-morningstar/docs/connectors/morningstar/security-compare.md

 Specify the securities in the options along with your credentials or a session token for authentication.

+### Views

+To access the desired data, configure the `viewId` option according to your account setup.
+For more details, see [Getting View IDs].

 ### Securities

 Securities are the investments whose details are retrieved.
 They can be specified using various ID types.
 Unlike in SecurityDetails, the IDs must be stored in an array.